pdscopes/task-worker/README.md

 ```

 ## Queues
-There are currently two types of queues supported: database and synchronous.
+There are currently two types of queues supported: database, RabbitMQ, and synchronous.
 Custom queues can be created and must implement the Queue interface.

 ### Database